pingatkaran/tmdb-compose/README.md

     *   Select an emulator or connect a physical device.
     *   Click the "Run" button (green play icon) in Android Studio.

-**Note:** You might need to replace `https://github.com/your-username/tmdb-compose.git` with the actual URL of this repository if you are hosting it elsewhere.

 ## Future Enhancements